-For those who are first introduced to Shin Buddhism, there can be some initial confusion about our tradition.
-This confusion usually revolves about Amida Buddha and the Pure Land and how to these symbols can make the Shin tradition seem like some form of a theistic Buddhism, with Amida Buddha as a Savior/ God figure and the Pure Land like some sort of Buddhist heaven.
+For most of people and for those in our community, the confusion usually revolves about Amida Buddha and the Pure Land and how to these symbols can make the Shin tradition seem like some form of a theistic Buddhism, with Amida Buddha as a Savior/ God figure and the Pure Land like some sort of Buddhist heaven.
 This is understandable.
 It is important to note that we are dealing with a religion in translation, where language can fail us or at least get in the way.
 When dealing with the language and diction of Shin Buddhism we can get caught up in old meanings and previous contexts of words such as “saved” “sin” and “evil” (especially for us who come from a Christian background).
 In translation, the same words may have been used in a previous context but when they are used in relation to Shin Buddhism, the original intent, and meaning are lost.
 The language used can be similar but not the same, the words can get in our way.

 So let’s clarify.
 It is obvious that Shin Buddhists venerate Amida Buddha, and the compassion that he symbolizes, and yet veneration is different than worship.
 To venerate someone means that there is great respect or awe inspired by the dignity, wisdom, dedication, or talent of that person.
 To worship someone would be more accurately, the act of showing respect and love for a god especially by praying with other people who believe in the same god: the act of worshipping God or a god.
-So with Amida Buddha there is veneration but not worship, because Amida Buddha is not God, did not create the universe, and does not judge man.
-In Mahayana Buddhism there are many different Buddhas, and none of them, are worshipped as gods.
+So with Amida Buddha, there is veneration but not worship, because Amida Buddha is not God, did not create the universe, and does not judge man.
+In Mahayana Buddhism, there are many different Buddhas, and none of them, are worshipped as gods.
 Simply put, Buddhas are not gods, they are awakened beings, exert no force, that simply teach the Dharma and the path to liberation.
 Here is a story from Shakyamuni Buddha’s life about this very question,

-From my perspective, in Buddhism –when it speaks about deities, bodhisattvas and Buddhas, it is a symbolic representation of different aspects of an awakened humanity.
+From my perspective, in Buddhism –when it speaks about deities, bodhisattvas, and Buddhas, it is a symbolic representation of different aspects of awakened humanity.
 Or even characteristics of reality itself, but do not refer to any god.
 Amida Buddha is venerated because he represents the perfection of compassion and wisdom; and the capacity within each of us, to be perfectly compassionate with others and ourselves.

-When I first was introduced to Amida Buddha and the Shin tradition I was amazed at the openness and compassion that I felt within it and at the same time it did seem like Amida was Jesus without the blood.
-There are similarities, but as I said earlier, similar does not mean the same.
-At the core they are very different.
+When I first was introduced to Amida Buddha and the Shin tradition I was amazed at the openness and compassion that I felt within it and at the same time, it did seem like Amida was Jesus without the blood.
+There are similarities, but as I said earlier, similarly does not mean the same.
+At the core, they are very different.
 In Christianity, a person is separated from God by sin.
 The separation of God and man occurred when Adam and Eve sinned by disobeying God in the Garden of Eden.
 Their sins of disobedience caused all of mankind to be separated from God.
 For some Christians, this means that each person born into this world is separated from God, doomed to Hell, and will not be allowed to enter Heaven.
 As Paul wrote to the Romans,

 “All have sinned and fall short of the glory of God.”
-Romans 3:2-5

 This disobedience caused a separation from the moment you are born, and the only way to bridge this separation is to have someone pay the price for the disobedience.
 In enters Jesus Christ A Christian writer John Piper has explained,

 “Since our sin is against the Ruler of the Universe, “the wages of [our] sin is death” (Romans 6:23).
 Not to punish it would be unjust.
 So God sent his own Son, Jesus, to divert sin’s punishment from us to himself.
-God “loved us and sent his Son to be the propitiation”—the wrath-absorbing substitute (emphasis added)—“for our sins” 1 John 4:10.
+God “loved us and sent his Son to be the propitiation”—the wrath-absorbing substitute (emphasis added)—“for our sins”

-For many Christians, Jesus is a real being existing somewhere else besides here.
-For many Shin Buddhist, Amida Buddha, the Buddha of Infinite Light and Life is a symbol.
+For some Shin Buddhists, those of a more modernist bent, Amida Buddha, the Buddha of Infinite Light and Life is a potent mythopoetic symbol.
 The Buddhist Patriarch Huineng, explains how a symbol works, that symbols can be…

 “likened to a finger.
 The finger can point to the moon’s location.
 However, the finger is not the moon.
 To look at the moon, it is necessary to gaze beyond the finger, right?”